hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIV/lessons/04_bcbio_nextgen.md

 	$ bsub -Is -q interactive bash

-The first thing we need to do in order to run `bcbio`, is setup some environment variables.
+The first thing we need to do in order to run `bcbio`, is **setup some environment variables**.
 Rather than just modifying them in the command-line, we will be adding it to our `.bashrc` file which is  located in your home directory.
 The `.bashrc` is a shell script that Bash runs whenever it is started interactively.
 You can put any command in that file that you could type at the command prompt, and is generally used to set an environment and customize things to your preferences.

 Open up your `.bashrc` using `vim` and add in the following: